How to Setup Your Own NFL Ticket Booth

 - Tinted windows to create a sense of privacy while cutting down on glare from direct sunlight.

-- Windows on multiple sides that allow ticket cashiers to handle multiple customers simultaneously.
+- Windows on multiple sides of the tickets booth that allow ticket cashiers to handle multiple customers simultaneously.
 The longer people have to wait, the grumpier they can get.
 Serving multiple people at once means that you’re reducing wait time — and complaints.

 - Counters on the windows that provide a safe place for wallets and purses, as well as a place to sign credit card receipts or house a card reader.